TylerEvans-hash/regex-tutorial/gist-template.md

             let string = 'Regex';
             console.log(/x$/.test(string));

         The console would logout true, as in this case the '$' signifies the end of the string.
 Notice that the anchor comes after the letter that you want to verify, unlike the caret which comes before to signify the beginning.

 ### Quantifiers

+Quantifiers allow you to match the number of instances of a specified character, group, or character class within a given string.

+    Quantifier Example:
+        Let's say you wanted to find the year from a date within a string.
+You can use quantifiers to do this.

+            let string = 'The date is 7/29/2020';
+            let regex = /\d{4}/;

+            let result = string.match(regex);

+            console.log(result);

+        Console would display an array of ["2020"].
+This regex is looking for 4 digits in a sequence and is the same as /\d\d\d\d/.
+Although this would leave out the month and the day, this regex would only work if the year was not abreviated.

 ### OR Operator